DormanLab/kmodes/README.md

 k-modes
 =======

 This software implements algorithms from [Huang (1997)](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.6.4718), [Chaturvedi _et al._ (2001)](https://doi.org/10.1007/s00357-001-0004-3), and Dorman and Maitra (2020) to minimize the k-modes objective function.
+It also implements several initialization methods and K-selection methods.

 # Table of Contents
 1. [Prerequisites](#prerequisites)